Soul dualism: Austronesia

 In some ethnic groups, there can also be more than two souls.
-Like among the Tagbanwa, where a person is said to have six souls - the "free soul" (which is regarded as the "true" soul) and five secondary souls with various functions.
+Among the Tagbanwa, a person is said to have six souls - the "free soul" (which is regarded as the "true" soul) and five secondary souls with various functions.

 China

 Traditional Chinese culture differentiates two hun and po spirits or souls, which correlate with yang and yin respectively.
 Within this soul dualism, every human has both an ethereal hun 魂 "spiritual soul; spirit; mood" that leaves the body after death and a substantive po 魄 "physical soul; spirit; vigor" that remains with the corpse.
 Chinese traditions differ over the number of hun and po souls in a person, for example, Taoism has the sanhunqipo 三魂七魄 "three hun and seven po".

 Inuit

 Several Inuit groups believe that a person has more than one type of soul.
 One is associated with respiration, the other can accompany the body as a shadow.
-Soul concepts of different Inuit groups are diverse; they are not alike.
+Soul concepts of different Inuit groups are diverse.
 In some cases, it is connected to shamanistic beliefs among the various Inuit groups.
 Also Caribou Inuit groups believed in several types of souls.